Learn how to make a large Mickey Mouse cut out with larger than mat Cricut techniques. Perfect for Mickey Mouse party decorations!

 Larger Than Mat Designing in Cricut Design Space

-I had purchased the Mickey and Friends cartridge years ago, so I had all of these images.
-You can purchase them separately in Cricut Design Space itself.
-I’d recommend getting the whole cartridge if you can because there are so many great Disney images on it!
+I had purchased the Mickey and Friends cartridge years ago, so I had all of these SVG file images.
+You might be able to purchase them separately in Cricut Access itself or on Etsy.
+Search Mickey Mouse in the images search bar.

 Once you open a new canvas, insert a character and size it to however big you want.
 Since I am adding a foam board on the back of mine that is 30 inches tall, I sized mine to a little less than 30 inches.

-Repeat again until you have sections that are all smaller than 11.5×23.5 inches.
+Repeat again until all of your sections are smaller than 11.5×23.5 inches.

-Once you have all of your pieces, click “Make It”.
-On the preview screen of the mats, you can always try to rotate the images to see if you can fit them on a 12×12 piece of cardstock (less taping!)
+Once you have all of your pieces make sure to save and then click “Make It”.
+On the preview screen of the different mats, you can always try to rotate the images to see if you can fit them on a 12×12 piece of cardstock (less taping!)